+(c) (d)

+Figure 9: Seismic records of Vx component obtained with different methods. (a)the traditional staggered-grid FD scheme with FD coefficients determined in the time-space domain by least squares method; (b)the simplified staggered-grid FD scheme with FD coefficients determined in the time-space domain by the linear method; (d) the difference between Figure 9(a) and(b); (d) seismograms at x/dx=355 from Figure 9(a)-(b).

 conclustion

-Different from the previous staggeredgrid FD scheme using the same staggeredgrid FD operator for all of the spatial derivatives, we proposed a new staggeredgrid FD scheme for the firstorder acoustic waveequation with much higher efficiency while still preserving high accuracy.
-The dispersion relation is linear with the new staggeredgrid FD scheme.
+Different from the previous staggered-grid FD scheme using the same staggered-grid FD operator for all of the spatial derivatives, we proposed a simplified staggered-grid FD scheme for the first-order acoustic wave-equation with much higher efficiency while still preserving high accuracy.
+The dispersion relation is linear with the simplified staggered-grid FD scheme.
 We then obtain the FD coefficient in the time-space domain with the linear method within a proper wave number range determined by the seismic source, wave propagation speed and the spatial grid size.
-Through dispersion analysis and numerical simulation, we conclude that our proposed staggeredgrid FD scheme is more efficient while still preserving high accuracy for the first order acoustic wave equation modeling.
-As a result, our method can be a substitute for the traditional staggeredgrid FD scheme used in first-order acoustic wave equation extrapolation, which are essential in forward seismic wave modeling and reverse-time migration.
+Through dispersion analysis and numerical simulation, we conclude that our proposed simplified staggered-grid FD scheme is more efficient while still preserving high accuracy for the first-order acoustic wave-equation modeling.
+As a result, our method can be a substitute for the traditional staggered-grid FD scheme used in first-order acoustic wave equation extrapolation, which are essential in forward seismic wave modeling and reverse-time migration.

 acknowledgments

-The research is supported by National Natural Science Foundation of China under grant numbers 91630202, 41325016 and 41674114, the Fujian Science and Technology department under grant number 2016J05104, and Strategic Priority Research Program of the Chinese Academy of Science (Grant No.XDB10020100).
+We thank the reviewers’ kind comments and suggestions which improved the paper.
+The research is supported by National Natural Science Foundation of China under grant numbers 91630202, 41704020and 41674114, the Fujian Science and Technology department under grant number 2016J05104, Scientiﬁc Research Foundation of Longyan University for Doctors under grant number LB2014010 and Strategic Priority Research Program of the Chinese Academy of Science (Grant No.XDB10020100).